Liquid assets: New breast milk dispensary supports health of moms and babies

 “I think feeding their babies and keeping them healthy is something all parents worry about,” she said.
 “Families should know that help is available if needed.”

-For more information about donating breast milk through Mothers’ Milk Bank of the Western Great Lakes, visit www.milkbankwgl.org.
+For information about donating breast milk through Mothers’ Milk Bank of the Western Great Lakes, visit milkbankwgl.org.

-For more information about Family First Women & Children’s Healthcare’s breast milk dispensary, visit www.familyfirstdocs.com or call 815-784-6300.
+For information about Family First Women & Children’s Healthcare’s breast milk dispensary, visit familyfirstdocs.com or call 815-784-6300.